Chapter 1 - The Last Sun Day

 “Lucky you.”

 He reached for the clunky respirator that dangled from his neck and positioned it over his mouth and nose.
-The mask was geometric in form, constructed from transparent orange-and-charcoal-colored parts, smothered with the obtrusive BASSET TECH logo on each side.
-He wiggled the respirator for a moment until it locked into place, and then he pressed a small button on the right side.
+The mask was geometric in form, constructed from transparent orange-and-charcoal-colored parts, smothered with an obtrusive BASSET TECH logo on each side.
+He wiggled the respirator until it locked into place, then he pressed a small button on the right side.
 There was an electric hum, followed by the flow of stale oxygenated air.
 The taste was metallic and harsh at first, but after a few breaths, he couldn’t tell the difference.

 As the sky became darker, he hurried along the dirt path back to his car.
 It was a gray electric vehicle, sleek and low to the ground.
 He climbed inside as rain dotted the windshield.
 Oxygenated air filled the interior through vents behind the dashboard, allowing him to remove his respirator.

 “Orsa,” he said into the car.
-“Upload today’s data to the Basset Tech network.”
+“Upload today’s air sample data to the Basset Tech network.”

 “Certainly,” Orsa chimed from the car’s dashboard.
 “One moment.”

 An aug-screen appeared in front of him, in the space between his aug-glasses and the dashboard of the car.
-The BASSET TECH logo appeared, then faded into a white rectangular screen.
-After a moment, the digital network opened into a database of files.
-Orsa located Xander’s folder and initiated the upload process.
+The BASSET TECH logo appeared, slowly fading into a white rectangular screen.
+After a moment, the digital network opened into a file database.
+Orsa located Xander’s folder and started the upload process.
 The results would take at least a few hours to finalize.

 Another boom of thunder rattled the car.
 The rain fell in heavier amounts now, washing over in thick layers.
 “Orsa, take us home, please.”